ledleledle/dotfiles/README.md

 <details>
 <summary><b>Neovim</b></summary>

+> I am new to neovim and lua language, if there is any suggestion, please make Issues.

 Required to install for neovim. `fd` and `ripgrep` will be used for `telescope` plugin.
 ```
 neovim fd ripgrep